Is our vacuum global in a 331 model with three triplets?: Acknowledgements

 \section{Acknowledgements}

-We thank Antonio Costatini for discussions and Vin\'{i}cius Padovani for reading the manuscript.
-This work was supported by the Estonian Research Council grants TEM-TA23, RVTT3, RVTT7, and the CoE TK 202 ``Fundamental Universe''.
+We thank Antonio Costantini for discussions and Vin\'{i}cius Padovani for reading the manuscript.
+This work was supported by the Estonian Research Council grants TEM-TA23, PRG1677, RVTT3, RVTT7, TARISTU24-TK10, TARISTU24-TK3, and the CoE TK 202 ``Foundations of the Universe''.